*This post may contain affiliate links. Please read our disclosure for more info.

-Bungee Jumping, occasionally spelt as Bungy Jumping in some parts of the world, is an adventure sport / activity which involves a person jumping from a great height whilst connected to a long rubber elastic cord.
+Bungee Jumping (or Bungy Jumping) is an adventure sport / activity which involves a person jumping from a great height whilst connected to a long rubber elastic cord.

 The cord is often wrapped around the person’s ankles and they are secured in a waist harness for additional safety.

-The bungee platform is usually attached to a tall structure such as:
+The bungee platform is usually attached to a tall structure such as a: